Eyelid Surgery in Minneapolis-St. Paul

 Drooping eyelids can cause you to look tired or even cause functional problems.
-Eyelid surgery, also known as a blepharoplasty, can help to treat loose and sagging skin on the upper eyelids, fatty deposits that can cause eyelid puffiness, and bags under the eyes for a more youthful appearance.
+Eyelid surgery, also known as a blepharoplasty, can help to treat loose and sagging skin on the upper eyelids for a more youthful appearance.

 Save $25 On Your Consultation!

-- Surgery: Surgery is done under local sedation or general anesthetic at a surgery center.
+- Surgery: Surgery is done under a general anesthetic at a surgery center.
 The surgery takes 1 – 2 hours and is an outpatient surgery.

 - Discomfort: Mild.
 Anticipate 0 – 3 days of pain medication.